 In Iowa, the Office of the State Long-Term Care Ombudsman (OSLTCO) is authorized by the federal Older Americans Act and the state Older Iowans Act.
-Operating as an independent entity within the Iowa Department on Aging, its mission is to protect the health, safety, welfare and rights of individuals residing in long-term care facilities by investigating complaints, seeking resolutions to problems and providing advocacy with the goal of enhancing quality of life and care.
+Operating as an independent entity within the Iowa Department on Aging, its mission is to protect the health, safety, welfare and rights of individuals residing in long-term care facilities by investigating complaints, seeking resolutions to problems, and providing advocacy with the goal of enhancing quality of life and care.

-In 2016, under the direction of State Long-Term Care Ombudsman Deanna Clingan-Fischer, the OSLTCO worked to protect the rights of more than 54,000 Iowans living in Iowa’s nursing facilities, residential care facilities, assisted living programs and elder group homes.
+In 2018, the OSLTCO had jurisdiction to advocate for the rights of the more than 55,000 Iowans residing in long-term care settings in Iowa, including those living in nursing facilities, residential care facilities, assisted living programs, and elder group homes.
 Activities included:

-Resolving complaints made by or on behalf of residents/tenants of long-term care facilities;
+- Resolving complaints made by or on behalf of residents/tenants of long-term care facilities;

-Educating consumers and long-term care providers about residents' rights and good care practices;
+- Educating consumers and long-term care providers about residents' rights and good care practices;

-Promoting community involvement through volunteer opportunities;
+- Promoting community involvement through volunteer opportunities;

-Providing information to the public on nursing facilities and other long-term care facilities, residents' rights and legislative and policy issues;
+- Providing information to the public on nursing facilities and other long-term care facilities, residents' rights and legislative and policy issues;

-Advocating for residents' rights and quality care in nursing facilities, residential care facilities and assisted living programs; and
+- Advocating for residents' rights and quality care in nursing facilities, residential care facilities and assisted living programs; and

-Promoting the development of citizen organizations, family councils and resident councils.
+- Promoting the development of citizen organizations, family councils and resident councils.

 For additional information, contact: